MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 With larger, more sophisticated forms of cloud adoption, the journey to the cloud becomes more complex.
 This article series covers technical and non-technical considerations for data management and analytics in the cloud.
 This guidance strives to be cloud agnostic to support hybrid and multicloud adoption, but the technical implementation examples focus on Azure products.
 It builds upon Microsoft's cloud adoption framework and requires understanding of landing zones.
 [What is a landing zone?](../../ready/landing-zone/index.md).

-Before you consider deploying the data management and analytics scenario, you need to understand how close you're to agility within your organization today.
+Before you consider deploying the data management and analytics scenario, you need to understand your organization's current state.

-Many enterprises have outdated data architectures that don't scale to the needs of multidisciplinary organizations.
+Many enterprises have outdated data architectures that don't scale to the needs of a highly data driven organizations.
 Centralized knowledge and capabilities introduce a bottleneck on a linear process workflow.

 - If you're a small enterprise with limited staff, then having a centralized model mixed with some business subject matter experts might fit your operations model.

-- If you're a large multinational enterprise with hundreds of data engineers and analysts spread around the business, a distributed operating model like data mesh might fit your business better.
+- If you're a large multinational enterprise with the goal of autonomous business units (with their own data engineers and analysts), a distributed operating model like data mesh might fit your business better.

 Data management and analytics scenario provides guidance to deploy the infrastructure to underpin these operation models.